Angi-Adema/satellite-telemetry-api/README.md

 # Satellite Telemetry API

+🚀 New Project Launch: Satellite Telemetry API 🛰️

+I’ve just completed a mission-styled backend system designed to simulate how real ground stations ingest, store, monitor, and analyze satellite telemetry.

+Why did I build this?

+Because I want my engineering work to contribute to national security, space exploration, and mission assurance — and this project is a step toward that goal.

+🌐 Tech Highlights:
+• Java 21 + Spring Boot
+• RESTful API design
+• JPA + H2 relational modeling
+• Real-time telemetry ingestion
+• Latest-status tracking for each satellite
+• Time-window history queries
+• Automated anomaly detection (battery, thermal, critical status)
+• Built with aerospace operations in mind

+This project showcases my ability to design backend systems that resemble real-world ground software used in the space and defense industry.

+GitHub Repo: 🔗 *(add your repo link)*

+I’m actively applying for roles in Space & Defense — including Lockheed Martin Space — and I’m excited to continue building projects that align with mission-critical software engineering.

+If you’re working in the industry, I’d love to connect! 🚀

 A Spring Boot–based **satellite telemetry ground system** that simulates how mission operators ingest, store, query, and analyze spacecraft health data.

 Built as a portfolio project to demonstrate backend and data modeling skills for **space and defense systems** (e.g., Lockheed Martin Space).